Dying suddenly in sleep or from a run

 Adrenaline is a very powerful vasoconstrictor.

 During a stressful situation, adrenaline floods your body within minutes.
-Air passages dilate, redirecting more oxygen to the muscles to help you fight or run—blood vessels contract to send blood to the heart, lungs, and other major muscle groups.
+Air passages dilate, redirecting more oxygen to the muscles to help you fight or run—blood vessels contract to send blood to the heart, lungs, and other major muscle groups.1

 Adrenaline is why moms can lift cars and destroy buildings when their kids need protecting - a show of ‘hysterical strength’ - according to some.

-Pre-thoughts.
+COVID-19 injection-induced sudden death during sleep is due to adrenaline surges that occur at night and is perhaps exacerbated by Adrenaline Dysautonomia (AD)2.
 The adrenaline surge (or rush) results in cardiac arrest due to underlying heart damage.
 This heart damage is due to scar tissue formed in the myocardium (and pericardium) induced by the immune responses to the foreign proteins lodged there as a result of the shots.
 A terrible cycle.

-I also think sudden deaths might be linked to adrenaline dysautonomia arising due to infiltration of massive quantities of LNPs (and subsequent foreign protein production) in the adrenal glands, perhaps leading to overactive adrenals.
+I also think sudden deaths might be linked to adrenaline dysautonomia arising due to infiltration of massive quantities of LNPs (and subsequent foreign protein production) in the adrenal glands, perhaps leading to overactive adrenals.3

 Two punch knock-out: shot-induced heart scarring and adrenaline